 The Death of Elizabeth I, Queen of England is an 1828 oil on canvas historical painting by French Realist artist Paul Delaroche.
+It is located in in the Louvre in Paris, France.

 Paul Delaroche (1797-1856) was an Academic French painter who sought to paint his subjects with a high degree of realism regardless of the historical significance of his characters.